top of page

-Throughout the renovation and to this day, the Cookes have been overwhelmed and gratified by the tremendous outpouring of community support for Pickering House and its reinvention.
-In 2019, the property was named to the National Register of Historic Places and we are proud of our national recognition – being selected by the readers of Condé Nast Traveler as a top hotel in New England and named by Travel + Leisure Magazine in 2022 as the # 1 Resort Hotel in the US, # 1 in New England and # 4 in the World.
+In 2019, the Pickering House Inn was named to the National Register of Historic Places and we are proud of our national recognition – being selected by the readers of Condé Nast Traveler as a top hotel in New England and in 2022, being named by Travel + Leisure Magazine as the # 1 Resort Hotel in the US, # 1 in New England and # 4 in the World.

 ABOUT THE OWNERS